ftrackhq/integrations/README.rst

 Or download and extract the
 `zipball <https://bitbucket.org/ftrack/ftrack-connect-package/get/master.zip>`_

+Set the environment variable FTRACK_PYTHON_LEGACY_API_PATH to point to the ftrack-connect-legacy-api.

 Once you have a copy of the source build locally a standalone executable for the platform you are currently on::